SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_authentication_oauth_profile.md

 ### Optional

 - `authorization_groups_claim_name` (String) The name of the groups claim.
 If non-empty, the specified claim will be used to determine groups for authorization.
-If empty, the authorizationType attribute of the Message VPN will be used to determine authorization.
+If empty, the authorization_type attribute of the Message VPN will be used to determine authorization.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"groups"`.
 - `authorization_groups_claim_string_format` (String) The format of the authorization groups claim value when it is a string.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"single"`.
 The allowed values and their meaning are:

 <pre>